Donald De Souza: Storylines

 A successful businessman, Donald's company, "De Souza Enterprises", takes over the refuse collection contract from the Kings and persuades Carl to join him.
 Miles De Souza, after numerous arguments with his father and ending his relationship with Jasmine, leaves the village in August 2008.

 In July, Donald's daughter Anna (Emma Davies) arrives in the village, having lived in Dubai for years after arguing over a man Anna was in love with.
 However, they reconcile and she gets a position in the company - coming into conflict with Carl King.
 Carl later betrays the De Souzas when he gives a contract to his brothers.
 Donald then buys Carl out and determined to get revenge, Donald and Anna agree on a plan - she will ingrain herself with the Kings so she can get the details on important contracts and steal it.
 However, she finds herself falling in love with Matthew King (Matt Healy), and cannot betray him as planned.
 Donald is furious about this and attempts to break them up.
 When Matthew and Anna get engaged, they have a dinner party to celebrate.
 Hoping to make amends, Anna invites Donald - but he is disruptive, saying Anna only wants Matthew for his money.
 After he leaves, Matthew visits Donald at Holdgate Farm and during a heated argument, Donald has a heart attack.
 Matthew withholds Donald's pills until he agrees to come to the wedding and put Anna back in his will, but Donald dies due to Matthew not giving him the medication.
 Matthew leaves and does not tell anyone what happened.
-A coroner later rules Donald died from natural causes and he is buried in the village.
+A coroner later rules Donald died from a heart attack and he is buried in the village.